 Header image courtesy of @kylauf (via Shutterstock)

 Hong Kong’s hefty museum collection may come as a bit of a surprise, even to those who regularly visit established landmarks like the Hong Kong Space Museum or the Hong Kong Museum of Art.
-Even if you were to visit one museum per day, it would take seven-and-a-half weeks to tick off all 53!
+Even if you were to visit one museum per day, it would take seven-and-a-half weeks to tick off all 53.
 If you have trawled through most of the major ones, you might be interested to know that Hong Kong has some pretty specialised exhibits as well.
-Here are five niche museums in Hong Kong to visit—and with the majority of them offering free admission, there’s no excuse!
+Here are eight niche museums in Hong Kong to visit—and with the majority of them offering free admission, there’s no excuse!